 The process begins with an initial population of possible solutions, as widely different as possible.
 Each solution is evaluated, and the population rank ordered.
 The least useful solutions are removed and replaced with offspring of the most useful solutions, formed by mutating and recombining them.
 The evaluation-selection-recombination loop repeats, gradually creating better candidates, until satisfactory solutions are found.

 Businesses aiming to improve designs or processes are understandably overwhelmed when the number of variables grows beyond about 15.
 These variables often interact and create a search space of millions of possible solutions, or more.
 In these cases, it is no longer possible for humans to handle this many variables but evolutionary computation is a tireless solution-generating engine that can.

-Oftentimes the results found by evolutionary computation are not only viable but also surprising.
+Oftentimes the results found by evolutionary AI are not only viable but also surprising.
 Note that these are not engineered or designed by humans.
 Yet, they provide unique solutions to problems that are defined by humans, and therefore extend their problem-solving ability.
 Cognizant’s patented evolutionary computation solution is powerful enough to solve some of the world's most complex business problems.
 It is also inherently parallelizable, making it possible to evaluate millions of potential solutions over thousands of CPUs, which means it can be scaled to very large problems.